Feast of the Black Nazarene: La Mirata or the Dungaw Rite

-The presiding priests then shout "¡Viva Jesús Nazareno!" to which the crowd replies "¡Viva!" and "¡Viva Virgen del Carmen!" to which the customary reply is "¡Guapa!"; this cheer is done thrice.
-Shortly thereafter, the priests slowly turn the Virgin's image so that it "watches" the Black Nazarene and its procession depart the vicinity of Plaza del Carmen.
+The presiding priests then cheer "¡Viva Jesús Nazareno!" to which the crowd replies "¡Viva!" and "¡Viva Virgen del Carmen!" to which the customary reply is "¡Guapa!"; this acclamation is done thrice.
+The priests then slowly turn the Virgin's image so that it "watches" the Black Nazarene and its procession depart the vicinity of Plaza del Carmen.
 The image of the Virgin is then returned to the high altar, or the replica returned to its proper place, while the choir sings the devotional hymn Nuestro Padre Jesús Nazareno.

 Theologically, the Dungaw rite reflects the fourth Traditional Station of the Cross, where Christ meets his Mother, the Virgin Mary, en route to Golgotha, and reflects the closeness of Christ and his Mother.
 The rite is also seen as a "courtesy" of the Virgin's image towards the Black Nazarene, as the former's shrine is along the processional route.

+In 2026, the procession saw a historic departure from tradition during the Dungaw rite in the early hours of January 10.
+For the first time, the ándas was temporarily housed at the San Sebastian Church to allow the devotees, medical teams, and security personnel to rest, as the procession had already reached a record-breaking 24 hours.
+Despite the pause, the procession resumed its course back towards Quiapo Church shortly thereafter.